beatobongco/DFN-Base/README.md

 ### nginx.conf

-This is the important part of the condocker-composeuration file which allows us to view our flask app.
+This is the important part of the nginx configuration file which allows us to view our flask app.

 Remember what we did with docker-compose's `link` command?
 Yeah now we can access our web container by just typing in `web:1337`.
 Remember the flask app was running in port 1337!